Rashomon Sets and Model Multiplicity in Federated Learning: Empirical Study

 \section{Empirical Study}

-To illustrate how the proposed definitions operate in practice and how they compare across settings, we conduct an empirical study~\footnote{Code available at \url{https://github.com/xheilmann/FederatedLearningMultiplicity}.} implementing the full pipeline described above, covering the three definitions of federated Rashomon sets and including a small application to fairness analysis.
-In building the pool of FL model candidates, we adopt in this study the re-training strategy, as it remains the standard baseline in current Rashomon set research~\cite{hsu2024dropout, hsu2024rashomongb, ganesh2025systemizingmultiplicitycuriouscase}.
+To illustrate how the proposed definitions operate in practice and how they compare across settings, we conduct an empirical study\footnote{\href{https://github.com/xheilmann/FederatedLearningMultiplicity}{https://github.com/xheilmann/FederatedLearningMultiplicity}} implementing the full pipeline described above, covering the three definitions of federated Rashomon sets and including a small application to fairness analysis.
+In building the pool of FL model candidates, we adopt in this study the re-training strategy, as it remains the standard baseline in current centralized Rashomon set research~\cite{hsu2024dropout, hsu2024rashomongb, ganesh2025systemizingmultiplicitycuriouscase}.
+The goal of this empirical study is to illustrate the behavior and implications of the proposed federated Rashomon set definitions across a range of controlled experimental settings.
+As this paper is primarily a theoretical contribution, the empirical section is intentionally designed to provide targeted illustrations of the introduced definitions.
+A systematic comparison of candidate generation methods, model architectures, FL settings, or alternative paradigms such as personalized FL would constitute a substantial study on its own, and we therefore leave such investigations to future work.